 ENTER SNURFER 2014

-Snowboarding has become an incredibly popular and exciting winter activity, one that Balance Designs Inc. has always embraced; our Vew-Do Balance Boards are often found under the feet of pro riders when they’re not out on the slopes.
+Snowboarding has become an incredibly popular and exciting winter activity, one that Snurfer LLC. has always embraced; our Vew-Do Balance Boards are often found under the feet of pro riders when they’re not out on the slopes.
 But snowboarding can be expensive—lift tickets, boards, boots, helmets, and other gear add up fast.
 Plus, driving to a ski resort and waiting in line for the lift takes planning and time that many of us don’t have.